nf-core/airrflow/docs/usage/single_cell_tutorial.md

 The analysis steps and their corresponding folders, where the results are stored, are briefly listed below.
 Detailed documentation on the pipeline output can be found on the [Output documentation page](https://nf-co.re/airrflow/docs/output/).

 1. QC and sequence assembly (if starting from fastq files).
-   - In this first step, Cell Ranger's VDJ algorithm is employed to assemble contigs, annotate contigs, call cells and generate clonotypes.
+   - In this first step, Cell Ranger's VDJ algorithm is employed to assemble contigs, annotate contigs, and call cells.
 The results are stored in the 'cellranger' folder.

 2. V(D)J annotation and filtering.
    - In this step, V(D)J gene segments are inferred using the provided germline reference and [`IgBLAST`](https://www.ncbi.nlm.nih.gov/igblast/).
 Alignments are annotated in AIRR format.
 Non-productive sequences and sequences with low alignment quality are filtered out unless otherwise specified.
 The intermediate results are stored under the folder named 'vdj_annotation'.